joshuaDeal/search-sasquatch/README.md

 # spaghetti-search
 An internet search engine written mostly in python.

+## init.sh
+Initializes a database for storing webpages and the metadata collected from them.
+Also, creates a user account for managing that database.

 ## crawler.py
 Webcrawler.
 Crawls the internet for new urls and outputs its findings to a file called 'raw-urls.txt'.